Women’s World Cup: Which teams are through? Which are out? Which can still qualify? - KESQ

 Group A

-Group leader Switzerland knows a win will secure top spot in Group A, but even a draw against co-host New Zealand will guarantee the Swiss a place in the last 16.

-The pressure is on New Zealand to avoid an unwanted piece of history by becoming the first host nation to go out of the group stages of a Women’s World Cup.
+Co-host New Zealand picked up an unwanted record by becoming the first host nation knocked out at the Women’s World Cup group stages, after its 0-0 draw against Switzerland in its final group game.

-Only a victory against Switzerland will guarantee that, but the team can still qualify with a draw if Norway and the Philippines also finishes level in the group’s other match.

-Victory for the Philippines will secure the team a spot in the knockout stages and so will a draw if New Zealand and Switzerland also finishes in a tie.
-Lose and the team is going home.
+With Norway thrashing the Philippines 6-0 in the other Group A game, the Football Ferns needed to beat its Swiss opponents to secure a place in the last 16 but was unable to find a breakthrough.

+The results on Sunday mean Switzerland go through as the group winners, with Norway progressing as the runner-up ahead of New Zealand on goal difference.

 Group B